CQCL/diesel-tracing/README.md

 ### Sensitive Information

-As statements may contain sensitive information they are currently not recorded explicitly, pending finding a way to filter things intelligently.
+As statements may contain sensitive information they are currently not recorded explicitly, unless you opt in by enabling the `statement-fields` feature.
+Finding a way to filter statements intelligently to solve this problem is a TODO.

 Similarly connection strings are not recorded in spans as they may contain passwords